knimitz/windowmanager-service/doc/ApplicationGuide.md

 Introduction
 ============

-This WindowManager implements simple layout switching of applications on multiple layers and with different layer layouts.
+This window manager implements simple layout switching of applications on multiple layers and with different layer layouts.

 <div id="Intended\ audience"></div>